TomasConari/React-And-Js-Exercises/React-Exercises/README.md

-This was exercises to change CSS styles in React components.
+These are exercises where we were changing the styles of the components.

 How to see it?